 If you love hiking and the outdoors then camping in the Lake District is a perfect trip for you.
 Situated up north in Cumbria it covers a huge area so it’s impossible to cover it all in a weekend.

 There are many places that you can base yourself for your holiday.
 The area is full of cute little guest houses, cottages and B&Bs.
 However, I am a fan of camping and enjoying nature as close as I can.
 Low Wray campsite overlooked Lake Windermere, the longest lake in England, over 10.5 miles long so plenty of camping space for everyone, with awesome views!

-Low Wray campsite in the Lake District
+Weekend at Low Wray Campsite in the Lake District

 Low Wray Campsite is on the north shore of Lake Windermere and is a National Trust campsite.
 A bit more expensive, but you definitely get what you pay for with great views and facilities.

-Camping or glampinG options
+Camping or Glamping Options

 - Camping (small, medium & large pitches)

 - Reception & shop

 - Remember you’re in the UK, it still gets cold at night.
 Don’t forget your warm clothes!

 - Fires and BBQs are allowed if off the ground.
 (I would recommend marshmallows too!)